Your Stories, Your Wisdom

 Maybe it started small and insignificant.
 A five-minute walk after dinner that became your thinking time.
 Writing three lines in a journal before bed.
 Checking in with one person daily.
 Something that felt almost too simple to matter.

-Or perhaps it started because you had to.
+Or maybe you had no choice.
 A health scare that led to daily movement.
 A difficult period that made meditation essential.
 A relationship ending that opened up time for a new habit.

 How long did it take to stick?
 Days, months, years?
 What made this particular practice survive when others didn’t?